 Years later, in Canada, a friend who published a singles magazine asked me, over a convivial dinner naturally, to write a food column, and so my professional career as a cook started.
 A few columns later, a publisher came calling and asked me to write a cook book on the singles theme, and How to Eat Well and Stay Single was born.
 The bachelor cookbook paperback did quite well, selling a few thousand copies, before the publisher went bankrupt.

-By complete coincidence, Diane was involved in the food business for a while, as editor of the Canadian magazine Epicure.
+By complete coincidence, my wife Diane was involved in the food business for a while, as editor of the Canadian magazine Epicure.
 It was a breakthrough publication for its time, but eventually found it hard to compete against such American entries as Gourmet, on a Canadian budget.
 The benefit for me is that I have an utterly honest critic and skilled editor standing behind me and pointing out the error of my ways, before they hit the web.
 Sadly, as a footnote, Gourmet itself folded in 2009 after 71 years of publication.